sawaricky/BrickMMO-project/README.md

 - **Purpose**: Showcases academic and technical research related to LEGO bricks.
 - **Features**: Research papers, case studies, and links to further reading.

-### References
-- **Purpose**: Provides references and citations for the information and resources used throughout the site.
-- **Features**: A bibliography of sources and links for users to explore further.

 ## Technologies Used

 - **Bootstrap**: Utilized for responsive design, layout, and components.